keshavarun20/fit-flex/README.md

  Special thanks to [jamezmca](https://github.com/jamezmca) for providing guidance and inspiration during the development of this app.
 This project is a clone of the [Swolenormous](https://www.swolenormous.smoljames.com/), built with love and passion for fitness.

-I would like to express my gratitude to the open-source community for its valuable tools and resources, which greatly facilitated the development of this app.
+I want to express my gratitude to the open-source community for its valuable tools and resources, which greatly facilitated the development of this app.

 ## 🛠️ Technologies Used